Chavesrcf/clinical-epidemiology-and-biostatistics/README.md

 **Overview**
-This repository was created for educational and methodological purposes, providing practical examples of how to perform and interpret key analyses in clinical research.
+This repository was created for educational and methodological purposes.
+It provides practical, reproducible examples of how to design, conduct, analyze, interpret, and report studies in clinical and public health research.
+The repository covers fundamental concepts in clinical epidemiology and biostatistics, including:

 It covers fundamental concepts such as:
-- Study design in clinical research
+- Study design and methodological planning in clinical and public health research.
-- Measures of effect and association
+- Data preparation, inspection, and reproducible analysis.
-- Statistical inference and hypothesis testing
+- Statistical analysis using clear, step-by-step examples.
-- Interpretation beyond statistical significance
+- Interpretation and reporting of results.
 - All analyses are fully reproducible and accompanied by code in both R and Python.

 **Important Note on Data**
 All datasets in this repository are fully synthetic and created exclusively for educational purposes.